 4.3.1.1.
 Have the subject wear the wearable pupillometer.
 Adjust the position of the two infrared cameras (Figure 3A-2,3) mounted on bars stemming from the frame (Table of Materials), so that the eyes are within the field of view of the cameras and in focus.

 4.3.1.2.
-Acquire images of the pupil (sampling rate = 120 Hz), which are processed online by the software supplied with the wearable pupilometer and provides pupillary diameter (in mm) using a geometrical model of the “average” human ocular.
+Acquire images of the pupils (sampling rate = 120 Hz), which are processed online by the software supplied with the wearable pupilometer and provides pupillary diameter (in mm) using a geometrical model of the “average” human ocular.
 Disregard blink artifacts.

 4.3.1.3.
 Record continuously the environmental illumination level using a calibrated logarithmic light sensor mounted on the wearable pupillometer frame.
 Use a frontal RGB camera mounted on the wearable pupillometer (Figure 3A-1) to record the subject field of view (sampling rate = 30 Hz) useful to study gaze behaviour.